LluisJM/Life-Series/README.md

 | `/trigger lsr.choose_boogeyman` | Chooses the Boogeyman.
 Can be run multiple times for multiple Boogeymen.
 | `/execute as <PLAYER NAME> run function lsr:boogeyman/cure` | Cures `<PLAYER NAME>` if they are a Boogeyman. |

-## Bug reports, feature suggestions, and
+## Bug reports, feature suggestions, and languages

 You can report bugs and suggest features in the [GitHub repository](https://github.com/LluisJM/Life-Series/issues).

 You can also help by translating the project in its corresponding [POEditor project](https://poeditor.com/projects/view?id=742894).

+## Credits

+Thanks to RonoCZ, manatedough and Ondranik for helping with play-testing the data pack.

+Recipe images have been generated using [this website](https://crafting.thedestruc7i0n.ca/) by [TheDestruc7i0n](https://thedestruc7i0n.ca/).